bheijden/interbotix_copilot/README.md

 At any moment, the copilot GUI allows users to perform an emergency stop that stops the execution of client commands, and brings the robot to a halt.

+**As of now, safely commanding positions using moveit is not yet supported.**

 ## Installation instructions

 **Requirements**